Embark Behavioral Health strives to demystify the concept of insurance billing for our families.

-If a precertification is required, our Utilization Review team will review the clinical documentation provided at time of enrollment and the assessment completed by our clinician.
-The clinical document provided at enrollment is comprised of testing, letters, and assessments.
-The utilization review team will compile the case and begin communicating with the insurance provider.
+If a precertification is required, our Utilization Review team will review clinical documentation collected prior to enrollment and the assessment completed by our clinician.
+The clinical document prior to enrollment is comprised of testing, letters, and assessments.
+The Utilization Review team will compile the case and begin communicating with the insurance provider.

-Embark is currently out-of-network with insurance companies but works with most major carriers.
-If you do not have out-of-network benefits we will seek a Single Case Agreement when permitted by the payor.
+Embark is currently out-of-network with insurance companies but most major carriers work with us.
+If you do not have out-of-network benefits, we will seek a Single Case Agreement (see definition below) when permitted by your insurance company.
 We are currently working with many insurance carriers to become contracted and an in-network provider.

 Insurance Benefit Glossary of Terms

 Connecting with the insurance company through online verification portals and direct calls with the insurance company to obtain the detailed coverage information.
 This includes items such as level of care specific coverage and benefits, in-network and out-of-network coverage, annual deductibles, coinsurance amounts, copay amount, out of pocket maximums, and authorization requirements.

 Providers in the health insurance plan’s network are called “in-network providers”.
 Coverage amounts such as deductibles, coinsurance, and copays will be lower when utilizing an in-network provider.

 Providers outside of the health insurance plan’s network are called “out-of-network providers”.
 Coverage amounts such as deductibles, coinsurance, and copays will be higher when utilizing an out-of-network provider.